- What are the study abroad options for currently enrolled FIT students?

 China, England, France, Italy, Hong Kong, Canada, and Australia are some of the locations where FIT study abroad courses are offered.
 Whether it's a short study course during the summer months or an entire semester overseas, you will have the opportunity to broaden your design sensibilities, sharpen your business sense, and stimulate new ideas about career choices.
 The OIP is available to help you explore these possibilities.

-Check the Meeting and Events section regularly for upcoming information sessions.
+Check the Meeting and Events calendar regularly for upcoming information sessions.

 All students need academic advisement to determine required coursework.
 You will be instructed to meet with the International Advisor or Chairperson of your major for advisement.
 See the Contact Us page.